terminusdb/terminus_store_prolog/README.md

 * swi-prolog (with the include headers)

 ## Installing
-in a swipl instance, run
+This library is downloadable through SWI-Prolog's package management system.
+In a swipl instance, run
 ```prolog
 pack_install(terminus_store_prolog).
 ```